wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Option for add to “Contact Form 7″ Shortcode into lightbox
  * Advance Feature For Choose To Pinterest Share Image
  * Option for add to OG tags content(title,image,content)
+ * Option for set automatically horizontal sidebar position for mobile
  * Option for add to social site official page URL for all social buttons
- * Extra Buttons (Google Translate,Instagram,Whatsapp,Digg,Yummly,Vk, Buffer and Print)
+ * Extra Buttons (Google Translate,Instagram,Whatsapp,Digg,Yummly,Vk, Buffer, Line, Skype and Print)
- * Option for display to number of share (Twitter,Facebook,LinkedIn,StumbleUpon,Google Plus,Pinterest and Reddit)
+ * Option for display to number of share (Twitter,Facebook,LinkedIn,StumbleUpon,Google Plus,Pinterestand Reddit)
  * Option for change to any button image and their title,background colour and url (You can use any button as your own custom button)
- * 4 Extra Custom Buttons
+ * Option for define distance from left/right/bottom
  * Faster support

  **[Live Demo](http://csbwfs.mrwebsolution.in)**